Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 kubectl create secret generic streams-database-password-secret --from-literal=mariadb-root-password=${MARIADB_ROOT_PASSWORD} --from-literal=mariadb-password=${MARIADB_PASSWORD}  --from-literal=mariadb-replication-password=${MARIADB_REPLICATION_PASSWORD} -n ${NAMESPACE}
 ```

 #### Security

 ##### TLS

 By default, Streams Helm will set up TLS communication between MariaDB and Streams microservices, so you have to provide a CA certificate, a server certificate and a server key.
 The main requirement is that the server certificate's Common Name must be set up with *streams-database*.

-You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Don't forget to set the right Common Name.*
+You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Remember to set the Common Name correctly.*

-##### Transparent Data Encryption
+##### Transparent Data Encryption (TDE)

 Mariadb data-at-rest encryption is also enabled by default, so you must provide a keyfile.
-The keyfile must contain a 32-bit integer identifier followed by the hex-encoded encryption key separated by semicolon such as: <encryption_key_id>;<hex-encoded_encryption_key>.
+The keyfile must contain a 32-bit integer identifier followed by the hex-encoded encryption key separated by semicolon such as: `<encryption_key_id>`;`<hex-encoded_encryption_key>`.

-To generate the keyfile, simply do:
+To generate the keyfile, run the following command:

 ```sh
 echo "1;$(openssl rand -hex 32)" > keyfile